 Students who wish to become Registered Dietitians must complete the Nutrition major, the specific additional undergraduate course requirements noted below and a dietetic internship (see Notes).
-These additional ★15 may be taken as Approved Program Electives or Free Electives in the Nutrition major.
-This combination is an accredited university undergraduate program with Dietitians of Canada.
+These additional $\bigstar 15$ may be taken as Approved Program Electives or Free Electives in the Nutrition major.
+This combination is an accredited university undergraduate program with the College of Dietitians of Alberta.